Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 Letter Parade

-Create a large letter on the floor with masking tape.
+Create a large letter on the floor with painter’s tape.
 Pretend to play a musical instrument as you march around the letter.
 When I worked in a preschool in Columbus, Ohio, we always played Ohio State Marching Band Music.
 You can even show them a video of Script Ohio for inspiration.

 Don’t forget to pretend that your instrument makes the same sound as the letter.